wmde/wikibase-release-pipeline/docs/images/opensearch/README.md

 ## Example

-For an integrated Docker Compose example showing how this image is used in the full Wikibase Suite configuration, see the root [docker-compose.yml](https://github.com/wmde/wikibase-release-pipeline/blob/main/docker-compose.yml).
+For an integrated Docker Compose example showing how this image is used in the full WBS configuration, see the root [docker-compose.yml](https://github.com/wmde/wikibase-release-pipeline/blob/main/docker-compose.yml).

 ## Releases